troyclemmer/htmx-php-multiplayer-tictactoe/README.md

 - JSON for server data
 - Spectating full games support
 - Viewing results of past games support
-- Automatic purging of old game data (24 hours)
+- Automatic purging of old game data (24 hours for started games, 1 hour for non-started games)
+- Rate-limiting by IP for creating games

 ## improvement ideas
 - On results board, highlight the winning line